 1. Making and selling an expensive watch costs a lot of money

-The trick to making money is to take in more than you spend.
+The trick to making money: to take in more than you spend.
 High-end watchmakers spend a lot of money, and it ain’t on materials.

 Take a good close look at a $20k watch – and I mean a really close look.
 Clock the meticulously finished surfaces.
 The work is performed by hand by highly-skilled and, in the case of Swiss watches, unionized craftsmen.
 Slowly.